sergiords/ignite-hands-on/guide/part2_data-grid.md

 ## Data affinity

-**AffinityKey** allows grouping multiple cache entries in same nodes.
+**AffinityKey** allows grouping multiple cache entries in same node.

 Data is distributed across nodes with a specific key: **affinity key**, which differs from the key used for cache.
 For example: